 Course Code HM107

 Course Title Basics of Housekeeping -I

 Type Of Course Theory

-LTP 3 0 0
+LTP 300

 Credits 3

 Course Prerequisites +2 with any stream

-Course objectives The course familiarizes students with the meaning and fu
+Course objectives The course familiarizes students with the meaning and functions of

 housekeeping in hotels and other service industries.
-The co
+The course is

 blend of theory and practical to develop a professional attitude in

 students.

-UNIT -I:Introduction to Housekeeping Department:Meaning and definition of housekeeping department, importance and functions of housekeeping department, role of housekeeping department in hospitality industry, scope of housekeeping department in hotels.
+UNIT -I:Introduction to Housekeeping Department: Meaning and definition of housekeeping department, importance and functions of housekeeping department, role of housekeeping department in hospitality industry, scope of housekeeping department in hotels.